A welcome message from Jack Price, Vice Principal.

 Getting started with Microsoft Teams

-Follow this walkthrough to install Microsoft Teams on to a Windows computer or device.
+Follow this walkthrough to install Microsoft Teams on a Windows computer or device.

-PDF download version: Downloading MS Teams for Windows
+PDF download version: Downloading MS Teams OAL Site

 PDF download version: Downloading MS Teams for Macs

-When using the Microsoft Teams desktop app on a Mac computer or MacBook, you will need to give camera, microphone and screen sharing access.
-This step-by-step guide by Marquette University shows you how to enable sharing capabilities for your device.
+When using the Microsoft Teams desktop app on a Mac computer or MacBook, you must give camera, microphone and screen sharing access.
+This link to a step-by-step guide by Marquette University explains how to enable sharing capabilities for your device.

 FAQ (Frequently asked questions)